 Travel and jet lag is hard on the whole family

 Traveling with young kids overseas is physically difficult.
-Between schlepping them through crowded airports, having to keep them quiet during long flights, and getting them regulated to new time zones and cuisines, find overseas travel can be exhausting and demanding.
-Plus, younger kids come with a lot of paraphernalia – from carry cots to booster seats, it’s a lot to pack up and carry.
+Between schlepping them through crowded airports, having to keep them quiet during long flights, and getting them regulated to new time zones and cuisines, fine overseas travel can be exhausting and demanding.
+Plus, younger kids come with a lot of paraphernalia – from carrycots to booster seats, it’s a lot to pack up and carry.

 The younger the kids, the less mature and therefore less capable they will be of acclimating to new situations – and more likely to throw an overtired tantrum in the middle of Piccadilly Circus.
-While they may still feel the affects of jet lag, older children will better be able to handle its effects compared to his or her younger self.
-Not to mention, when older kids can’t sleep due to jetlag, they can at least entertain themselves; with young children, parents also have to endure sleepless nights.
+While they may still feel the effects of jet lag, older children will better be able to handle its impact compared to their younger selves.
+Keep in mind that when older kids can’t sleep, they can at least entertain themselves; with young children, parents also have to endure sleepless nights.

 Your kids will appreciate the trip more when they’re older

 When kids are young, the destination they travel to matters much less than the fact that they are going on a family outing.
 However, once they are tweens and teens, your children will begin to understand what a privilege overseas travel is and will become excited by the sights and cultures they encounter.
-This means that choices of destination can be more varied and exotic with older kids, as they’ll be more physically able to handle hiking to the top of volcanoes or scuba-diving with dolphins.
+This means that choices of destination can be more varied and exotic with older kids, as they’ll be more physically able to handle hiking to the top of volcanoes or scuba diving with dolphins.
 Also, giving your teens a taste of travel may lead them to volunteer abroad after high school, which is said to build character and impart vital skills.

-Bottom line: Traveling overseas with children of any age is a personal decision that depends on parental interests, budget and your kid’s temperament.
+Bottom line: Traveling with kids of any age overseas is a personal decision that depends on parental interests, budget and your kids’ temperaments.
 So, do you prefer international travel with little ones or to wait until they’re older?